iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Always remember that you are absolutely unique.
-Just like everyone else.
+> Be where your enemy is not.
 >
-> — Margaret Mead
+> — Sun Tzu

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->